 Travel tips for visiting Gdansk

-Well, I think the best time to visit Gdansk and Poland is summer – the hotter, the better.
+Well, I think the best time to visit Gdansk and Poland is the summer – the hotter, the better.
 It was a big mistake to postpone the trip until September because 15-20 degrees Celsius don’t feel the same as in South-East Europe.
-So even with autumn clothes, sweaters and jackets, it was still way too cold for my taste.
+So even with autumn clothes (sweaters and jackets), it was still way too cold for my taste.

-The weather is that cold that I overheard a waiter telling a British tourist that it’s one of the main reasons Gdansk doesn’t get so many tourists.
+The weather is that cold that I overheard a waiter telling a British tourist that it’s one of the main reasons Gdansk doesn’t get too many visitors.

 So just visit Poland in July or August, when the temperatures are higher.
 Gdansk has a few sandy beaches, but my guess is only locals have the guts to take a bath in the Baltic Sea.
 Still, it might be a fun beach walk.

-Keep in mind that Google Maps doesn’t show buses or any other transport options in Gdansk.
+Keep in mind that Google Maps doesn’t show bus routes or any other transport options in Gdansk.
 And you’ll probably need them to reach your hotel.